Event report: How do we embed co-production across Scotland?

 Doreen kicked off our event by reflecting on the policy environment that supports co-productive approaches we see across Scotland, but also how co-production supports policy development itself.

-Co-production and open government share similar principes around openness, transparency, accountability and participation.
-These foundations means both approaches are built on the ideas that its vital we reach people who are furthest from power and decision-making, with a focus on building capacity and confidence.
+Co-production and open government share similar principles around openness, transparency, accountability and participation.
+These foundations mean both approaches are built on the ideas that it is vital that we reach people who are furthest from power and decision-making, with a focus on building capacity and confidence.

 Doreen also reflected on the importance of honesty in how participative processes will work.
 While not everything needs to be co-produced, expectations should be clearly set to build trust and buy-in.

-Co-pro is a powerful way of getting people together with policy makers to work out solutions to this and set policy on the right track.
-Like, co-pro itself, policy development isn’t a straight line.
+Co-production is a powerful way of getting people together with policy makers to work out solutions to this and set policy on the right track.
+And like co-production itself, policy development isn’t a straight line.

 Anne-Marie Barry, Participation and Engagement Lead, CHSS